mozaik-association/mozaik/docs/3Structure_module.md

 # Structure

-The structure module allows you to create the organic structure you organisation (political/internal/external).
+The structure module enables you to create the organisational structure of you organisation:

+- Internal structure
+- Political structure
+- External structure

 This module is a module that is configured only once, at the beginning of the use of Mozaik.
 Once the structure of your organisation is configured it is not necessary to touch it anymore, except in case of change of the organisation's structure.
 The information configured will be usefull in other modules (contacts, mandats...)

 These three types of structures are managed in a similar way.
 Only the data changes.